symfony/symfony-docs/components/lock.rst

 By using the file system, this ``Store`` is reliable as long as concurrent processes use the same physical directory to stores locks.

-Processes must run on the same Machine, Virtual Machine or Container.
+Processes must run on the same machine, virtual machine or container.
-Be careful when updating a Kubernetes or Swarm service because for a short period of time, there can be 2 running containers in parallel.
+Be careful when updating a Kubernetes or Swarm service because for a short period of time, there can be two running containers in parallel.

 The absolute path to the directory must remain the same.
-Be careful to symlinks on the path that could change at anytime: Capistrano and blue/green deployment often use that trick.
-Be careful when the path to that directory change between 2 deployments.
+Be careful of symlinks that could change at anytime: Capistrano and blue/green deployment often use that trick.
+Be careful when the path to that directory changes between two deployments.

 Some file systems (such as some types of NFS) do not support locking.

 .. caution::

-    All concurrent processes MUST use the same physical file system by running on the same machine and using the same absolute path to locks directory.
+    All concurrent processes must use the same physical file system by running on the same machine and using the same absolute path to locks directory.

-    By definition, usage of ``FlockStore`` in an HTTP context is incompatible with multiple front server, unless to be sure that the same resource will alway be locked on the same machine or to use a well configured shared file system.
+    By definition, usage of ``FlockStore`` in an HTTP context is incompatible with multiple front servers, unless to ensure that the same resource will always be locked on the same machine or to use a well configured shared file system.

 Files on file system can be removed during a maintenance operation.
 For instance